roseengineering/ispark/README.md

 3. mapreduce: A simple map-reduce example using const.txt.

-4. pyspark.sh: A script which executes pyspark in standalone mode with the address of the cluster as master.
+4. pyspark.sh: A script which executes pyspark in standalone mode.

-5. sparkR.sh: A script which executes sparkR in standalone mode with the address of the cluster as master.
+5. sparkR.sh: A script which executes sparkR in standalone mode.

+6. submit.sh: A script which runs spark-submit in standalone mode.

 6. wc.py: A simple python word count example for spark.